Chiropractic Care to Ease Piriformis

 • External rotation and the passive internal rotation of hips often causes an increase in pain.

 • Resisted muscle testing is done to check if the tendonitis is present in the pain region.
 Because it is connected to several muscles near the buttocks region, piriformis syndrome may often lead to more complications and pain.

 Chiropractic treatments for piriformis syndrome include treatments like the myofascial release method, in which the application of pressure on a specific sensitive muscular area occurs, as well as passive stretching and strength increasing exercises, certain massage techniques, spinal cord manipulation techniques, or K-Laser treatments can be used.

-A chiropractor, like a chiropractor in Mesa, AZ, must make sure that proper diagnosis is done.
+A chiropractor, at a place such as LifeCare chiropractic in Mesa, AZ, must make sure that proper diagnosis is done.
 Sometimes the lumbar disc causes similar pain as the piriformis muscle.
 So, a proper diagnosis must be done before starting chiropractic treatment of any kind.
 Chiropractic care mostly focuses on proper rest and improving flexibility, as well as restoring the muscle to its previous shape.
 Piriformis syndrome can be cured easily by using proper chiropractic care methods.